-Whether it’s childhood foods, favourite movies or relaxed clothing, allow yourself to indulge a bit.
-Enjoy the food you eat, savour the wine and welcome the sweatpants.
+Whether it’s childhood foods, favorite movies or relaxed clothing, allow yourself to indulge a bit.
+Enjoy the food you eat, savor the wine and welcome the sweatpants.
 Now’s not the time to be too hard on yourself.
-Savour the little things that bring pleasure.
+Savor the little things that bring pleasure.

 4. Maintain Routines and Rituals